CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning: The Protocol

 Another challenge is to ensure the convergence of weights.
 As we detail in Section~\ref{section:performance_analysis}, this necessitates the gradient estimations to be unbiased using the polynomial approximation with quantized weights.
-We solve this by utilizing the computation technique from Lemma~$4.1$ in \cite{ZipML_arXiv} using the quantized weights formed in Section~\ref{Sec:quan}.
-Specifically, given a degree $r$ polynomial from \eqref{eq:poly_approximation} and $r$ independent quantizations from \eqref{eq:quantized}, we define a function, where the product $\prod_{j\leq i}$ operates element-wise over the vectors $(\overline{\mathbf{X}}\times \overline{\mathbf{w}}^{(t), j})$ for $j\leq i$.
-Lastly, we note that \eqref{eq:app} is an unbiased estimator of $\hat{g}(\overline{\mathbf{X}}\times \mathbf{w}^{(t)})$, where $\hat{g}(\cdot)$ acts element-wise over the vector $\overline{\mathbf{X}} \times \mathbf{w}^{(t)}$, and the result follows from the independence of quantizations.
+We solve this by utilizing the computation technique from Section~$4.1$ in \cite{ZipML_arXiv} using the quantized weights formed in Section~\ref{Sec:quan}.
+Specifically, given a degree $r$ polynomial from \eqref{eq:poly_approximation} and $r$ independent quantizations from \eqref{eq:quantized}, we define a function